-Picture this: you’ve had the same tenant for years — rent always paid on time, property kept in great condition, no hassle.
+Picture this.
+You’ve had the same tenant for years.
+Rent is paid on time, the property is well looked after, and everything runs smoothly.
 Then, almost overnight, new legislation changes the rules.
-Suddenly, the way you manage tenancies, evictions, and even your ability to remortgage could shift beneath your feet.
-Reliable income streams you’ve counted on for years may no longer be guaranteed.
+The way you manage tenancies, regain possession, and even remortgage your property begins to shift beneath your feet.

 End of ‘No-Fault’ Evictions (Section 21)

-Under the Renters’ Rights Bill explained, Section 21 ‘no-fault’ evictions will be abolished.
-This means landlords will no longer be able to remove tenants without a recognised legal reason.
-While this gives tenants more security, it reduces flexibility for landlords who need to manage their portfolio effectively.
+Landlords will no longer be able to regain possession without providing a recognised legal reason.
+While this offers tenants greater security, it reduces flexibility for landlords who previously relied on Section 21 as a risk-management tool.

 Tenancies Become Open-Ended